DendroMap: Visual Exploration of Large-Scale Image Datasets for Machine Learning with Treemaps: Construction and Interactions

 We developed a system for \name{} by designing coordinated views consisting of the main treemap view and the sidebar.
 The sidebar contains rendering settings for the treemap display, a class table for class-level error analysis, and a panel for details for a selected image.

 \textbf{\name{} Settings}.
 The sidebar contains two sliders to change the overview level: one controls the number of clusters visible and the other controls the image size.
 By default, \name{} shows eight clusters of medium-sized images to balance the level of detail and overview such that many images can be shown while still separated into distinguishable groups.
 These sliders allow users to easily change the overview level based on their exploration needs.

-For the case when a dataset comes with predictions from a trained model, the sidebar provides two options to highlight misclassified images.
+When a dataset comes with predictions from a trained model, the sidebar provides two options to highlight misclassified images.
 One toggle highlights these images using a red border and the other toggle puts the images into focus by making the others translucent.
 Visually emphasizing misclassified images makes it easier for users to find groups of images that the model consistently misclassifies.

-\textbf{Class Table.} The class table is visible if model predictions are present, and it contains information for additional \textit{error analysis} at the class level.
-The class table updates based on the parent cluster's images (i.e., the root or previously selected cluster; by default, all images).
+\textbf{Class Table.} The class table is visible if model predictions are present.
+The table contains information for additional \textit{error analysis} at the class level.
+The table updates based on the parent cluster's images (i.e., the root or previously selected cluster; by default, all images).
 Each row of the table corresponds to a specific class in the dataset (e.g., cat).
 The next two columns of the table displays the counts of images with a true or predicted class label matching the class specified.

 The last three columns of the table provide useful metrics for class-level error analysis: the prediction accuracy (i.e., how often the true and predicted classes matched that row's class), the false negative rate (i.e, how often the true class matched that row's class but the predicted class was different), and the false positive rate (i.e., how often the predicted class matched that row's class but the true class was different).
-As shown in \autoref{fig:classtable}, each rate is encoded with the opacity of a colored dot to quickly find rows of interest in the table.
+As shown in \autoref{fig:classtable}, each rate is encoded with the opacity of a colored dot.

 By hovering over one of these entries in the table, the treemap view highlights the images used to determine that metric by making the other images translucent.
 This way users can use the class table in tandem with the treemap to isolate and find areas of high error or high accuracy.